2023–2025 Sundhnúkur eruptions: March–May 2024 eruption

 After almost 24 hours without any lava activity from the crater, the eruption was officially declared over on 9 May.
 By the time it ceased, the lava field had expanded slightly to approximately 6.2 km2, up from its initial coverage of just under 6 km2 after the first day of the eruption.
-The total volume of lava produced is estimated at around 35 e6m3.
+The total volume of lava produced is estimated at 35 e6m3.
 According to the Institute of Earth Sciences at the University of Iceland, although this eruption was significantly smaller than the 2021 event, its volume was three times greater than that of the December 2023 and February 2024 eruptions.